tomerfatael/panic/README.md

 2. Extract the files
 3. Open Chrome
 4. Go to "Extensions"
-5. Toggle on "Developer mode"
+5. Toggle on "Developer mode" on the top right corner
 6. Choose "Load unpacked" on the top left corner
-7. Choose the "Extension_Code" folder from the extracted files
+7. Choose the "code" folder from the extracted files
 8. Turn on the extension